cass-community/cass-community.github.io/index.md

 ## Software

 The current CASS software portfolio focuses on libraries and tools which support leading-edge computational science and engineering research on high-performance parallel computers.
 Topical areas include: data and visualization, development tools, mathematical libraries, programming models and runtimes, and software ecosystem and delivery, and the software is freely available.
-Most of the software has been developed and supported by the U.S. Department of Energy [Office of Advanced Scientific Computing Research](https://www.energy.gov/science/ascr/advanced-scientific-computing-research), and the [Software Technologies](https://www.exascaleproject.org/research/#software) focus area of the [Exascale Computing Project](https://www.exascaleproject.org/).
+Most of the software has been developed with support from the U.S. Department of Energy [Office of Advanced Scientific Computing Research](https://www.energy.gov/science/ascr/advanced-scientific-computing-research), and the [Software Technologies](https://www.exascaleproject.org/research/#software) focus area of the [Exascale Computing Project](https://www.exascaleproject.org/).

 **{{ software_icon }} [Explore our software...]({{ "/software/" | relative_url }})**